AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-publish-dashboard.md

 ---
 # Manage publish tasks using the Publish Dashboard {#id205CC08305Z}

 When you have a large set of publishing tasks running on your system, it becomes practically impossible to check each DITA map individually to monitor its publishing task.
-AEM Guides gives the administrators and publishers one unified view of all publishing tasks running in the system.
+Adobe Experience Manager Guides gives the administrators and publishers one unified view of all publishing tasks running in the system.
 A list of all active publishing tasks is available in the Publish Dashboard.

 The Publish Dashboard gives a complete overview of all publishing tasks currently running in the system.